ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 22:52:28      13    0.00    0.00    0.00    0.00    0.00    0.00    0.00    0.00    0.00  100.00
 22:52:28      14    0.00    0.00    0.00    0.00    0.00    0.00    0.00    0.00    0.00  100.00
 ```

-## Usecase : Snort3 multi-threading to process single pcap file
+## Test Snort3 multi-threading to process single pcap file

-This use case demonstrates how multithreading increases the number of packets processed per second.
+The example usage demonstrates how multithreading increases the number of packets processed per second.

-Pcap File Description
+PCAP File Description

 | Name                   | Total Packets |
 |------------------------|---------------|
 | maccdc2012_0000.pcap   |    86359430   |

-Result
+Performance results

 | Threads | Packets Per Second | Runtime in Sec |
 |---------|--------------------|----------------|
 |    1    |        940960      |    91.777964   |
 |    10   |        9406134     |    9.181182    |

-The results above illustrates that increasing the thread count by ten times results in a ten times increase in packets processed per second, while reducing the execution time by ten times.
+The results demonstrate how increasing the thread count by ten times results in a ten times increase in packets processed per second, while reducing the execution time by ten times.